 Who doesn't love a good spooky story around the campfire?
-One thing is for sure, cowboys of the old west loved them, and may old west legends are still around today because of that.
-From strange creatures and Native American myths, to tales of dead women and children, some of the grisliest and most spine-chilling ghost stories come from the wild west.
-There are even times when people themselves became legends, and their ghosts give rise to new stories to thrill and chill people once evening begins to fall.
+One thing is for sure, cowboys of the Old West loved them, and many Old West legends are still around today because of that.
+From strange creatures and Native American myths to tales of deceased women and children, some of the grisliest and most spine-chilling ghost stories come from the Wild West.
+There are even times when people themselves became legends, and their ghosts gave rise to new stories to thrill and chill people once evening begins to fall.

-Certain old west figures seem specifically reluctant to fade away.
-From Jesse James to The Lost Dutchman, these legends may die but they're never forgotten.
-In the same way, terrifying old west ghosts meant to frighten children and cowboys alike refuse to die, living on to horrify us today and give us brand new, unexpected nightmares.
+Certain Old West figures seem specifically reluctant to fade away.
+From Jesse James to The Lost Dutchman, these legends may fade, but they're never forgotten.
+In the same way, terrifying Old West ghosts meant to frighten children and cowboys alike refuse to go away, living on to horrify us today and give us new, unexpected nightmares.

 So, are you brave enough to learn a little history and maybe a new ghost story or two?
 Don't worry, no one will blame you if you want to hide under the covers.

-When he was caught, they killed him, cut off his head, then lashed his body to a mustang in an upright position as if he was riding.
-Then they let the horse loose to wander, as a symbol of the form of justice that would befall any outlaw who dared step out of line.
+When he was caught, they slew him, cut off his head, then lashed his body to a mustang in an upright position as if he was riding.
+Then, they let the horse loose to wander as a symbol of the form of justice that would befall any outlaw who dared step out of line.
 Quite similar to the legend of Sleepy Hollow or the Headless Horseman, many cowboys over the years have seen a headless bandit called "El Muerto" riding through the Rio Grande area, even into the 21st century.

 Not all ghosts are necessarily scary, and Silver Heels is a legend that's more sad than frightening.
 In 1861, there was a dance hall girl in Buckskin Joe mining camp who was nicknamed Silver Heels.
 The miners loved her, showered her with gifts, and she was considered beautiful by all.
 But as with most beautiful things, her joyful dancing was not to last.

-One winter, small pox spread through the camp with force.
+One winter, smallpox spread through the camp with force.
 Silver Heels stopped dancing and set to work helping the sick and tending to the dying.
 She even helped with burials.
 But after the worst of the sickness had passed, Silver Heels was nowhere to be found.
-Legend says that she at last fell sick with small pox, and her once beautiful face became scarred beyond recognition, so she hid from everyone until her death in shame.
-No one knows when she passed.
+Legend says that she, at last, fell sick with smallpox, and her once beautiful face became scarred beyond recognition, so she hid from everyone until her passing.
+No one knows when this was.

 Some say that you can still see a ghostly veiled figure wandering the cemetery, putting flowers by gravestones.
-Even in death, Silver Heels still seeks to bring comfort to her miners.
+Even in the afterlife, Silver Heels still seeks to bring comfort to her miners.